saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 * _WebServiceAddress_ specifies the IP:port endpoint of the visualizer's Web service

-* _GeoCoordinate_ specifies the geographical coordinates (lat,lon) of this EdgeVPN node for display in the user interface
+* _GeoCoordinate_ specifies the geographical coordinates (lat,lon) of this node for display in the user interface

-* _NodeName_ specifies the name of this EdgeVPN node for display in the user interface
+* _NodeName_ specifies the name of this node for display in the user interface

 ```
   "OverlayVisualizer": {